Articuno1234/Aquarium/README.md

 [![C](https://img.shields.io/badge/Copyright-True-brightgreen.svg)
 # Notes
 This game isn't much yet but more will be added.
 This game is made for [DRAGONBLOOD830](https://github.com/DRAGONBLOOD830).
-Ps: Go to https://targetgamingweb.jimdo.com/ for more games in the future and our discourd. :)
+Ps: Go to https://targetgamingweb.jimdo.com/ for more games in the future and our discord. :)

 # Installing
 ```